Country of origin: United States of America

 Jalbert has drawn inspiration from a variety of sources ranging from plainchant melodies to natural phenomena.
 His music is tonally centered, incorporating modal, tonal, and, at times, dissonant sonorities, while retaining a sense of harmonic motion culminating in a completed musical journey.
 His rhythmic shapes are cogent, often with an unmistakable sense of underlying pulsation.
 Jalbert’s primary oeuvre is instrumental and he is particularly noted for his mastery of color.
 In both his chamber and orchestral scores, he creates timbres that are vivid yet refined.

 Born in Manchester, NH into a family with roots in Quebec, Jalbert grew up in northern Vermont.
 At age 5, he began piano lessons and immersed himself in the classical repertoire.
 His appreciation of French and English folk songs and Catholic liturgical music helped him gain a deep respect for music that communicates powerfully with an economy of means.
 Following undergraduate studies in piano and composition at Oberlin Conservatory, Jalbert earned a Ph.D in Composition at the University of Pennsylvania, where he studied with George Crumb.
 Jalbert is Professor of Composition and Theory at Rice University's Shepherd School of Music in Houston, where he has taught since 1996, and currently serves as co-artistic director of Musiqa, a locally based contemporary chamber ensemble.
+This season, Jalbert receives the premieres of Howl, with clarinetist Charles Neidich and the Pro Arte Quartet on September 26, Piano Trio No. 2 with the Morgenstern Piano Trio on November 5, as well as a new work for mezzo-soprano and chamber ensemble debuting on April 23, 2015 with Sasha Cooke and the River Oaks Chamber Orchestra, led by David Danzmayr.

 Pierre Jalbert is represented by Dworkin & Company: www.dworkincompany.com